rruuiizz/RASCBEC/README.md

 raman_vasp.dat:
 A file containing the calculated Raman activities for each phonon mode.

-## RASCBEC_vasp.py
+## RASCBEC_phonopy.py

-Similar to RASCBEC_phonopy but requiring freqs_phonopy.dat and eigvecs_phonopy.dat
+Similar to RASCBEC_vasp but requiring freqs_phonopy.dat and eigvecs_phonopy.dat

 # Example Case: Rutile GeO2